 Instead, find a way to say what matters most to your potential clients.
 Keep it simple and focus on the actual purpose of your business to really connect with visitors.

-4. Generic photography
+4. Generic design

 Stock photos are easy to spot and don’t communicate anything meaningful about an organization.
 Instead, aim to appear “real” to people who visit the site and offer a better sense of your personal brand and that of your company.